kevinaangstadt/CS340-Summer21-Notes/Lecture_01.md

 Software is **critical** to modern life.
 For example:

--Large scale communication and spread of information could not be achieved without software.
+- Large scale communication and spread of information could not be achieved without software.

--Location based information (i.e. GPS) would be impossible to collect.
+- Location based information (i.e. GPS) would be impossible to collect.

--Aggregating a collection of logistics would be difficult, as well.
+- Aggregating a collection of logistics would be difficult, as well.

 Other areas include: